S572396/RuizLoans/README.md

 - Linear Regression eliminated, did not show strong correlations of features.

 ### Section 3.
 Train a Model and Process for Exploratory Analysis
 loan _model_workflow.ipynb
 model.py

 Random Forest Selected
--RandomForestClassifier(random_state=42)
+-Random Forest Classifier(random_state=42)
 -Features were encoded using one-hot encoding, and the target was label-encoded.
--Evalluated using classification report, confusion matrix, and feature importance plot
+-Evaluated using classification report, confusion matrix, and feature importance plot

 Logistic Regression Selected
 -Explored coefficients for each feature.
--Trained using LogisticRegression(max_iter=1000).
+-Trained using LogisticRegression(max_liter=1000).
--Vvaluated using F1-score, precision, recall, and ROC AUC score.
+-Evaluated using F1-score, precision, recall, and ROC AUC score.

 Train-Test Split
 -Data was split into 80% training and 20% testing